steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer_architecture.md

-This algorithm uses a modified `S3ABlockOutputStream`  Output stream, which, rather than commit any active multipart upload in the final `close()` operation, it insteads save enough information into the S3 repository for an independent process to be able to complete or abort the upload.
+This algorithm uses a modified `S3ABlockOutputStream`  Output stream, which, rather than commit any active multipart upload in the final `close()` operation, it instead saves enough information into the S3 repository for an independent process to be able to complete or abort the upload.

 Originally, in `OutputStream.close()`, it chose whether to perform a single PUT or to